aridoza/foundational-java/oop-java/subclasses-lesson/README.md

 ### Part 3 (5 min)

 Now let's say we want to create a `Square` shape.
-We remember from geometry class that a square is a special kind of rectangle, where all sides are equal.
+We remember from geometry class that a square is a special kind of rectangle in which all sides are equal.

-Let's create a `Square` class that extends `Rectangle`, and instead of overriding the `getCircumference()` and `getArea()` methods, just provide a constructor that will pass in the same value for all sides into the rectangle constructor.
+Let's create a `Square` class that extends `Rectangle` and, instead of overriding the `getCircumference()` and `getArea()` methods, just provide a constructor that will pass in the same value for all sides into the `Rectangle` constructor.

-> Check: How do you think we should implement this?
+> **Knowledge Check**: How do you think we should implement this?
 Shout out some possible solutions.

 <details>
 <summary>Solution</summary>